Book Layout using Adobe InDesign

 Apply ‘A-Master’ and ‘B-Master Page #’ to pages by dragging and dropping, or in the Pages in the upper right, click the 4 tiny horizontal lines and then ‘Apply Masters to Pages’.
 Select the pages and apply each master.
 This works well when and entire chapter needs a new Master.

-How book page numbering works for book layout design in Adobe InDesign
+How book page numbering works in Adobe InDesign

 All books begin on a right hand page.
 Right hand pages are numbered with Odd numbers: 1, 3, 5, etc. Left hand pages are numbered with Even numbers: 2, 4, 6, etc. Period.